Yasmani Grandal Preview, Player Props: White Sox vs. Tigers

-Yasmani Grandal is available when the Chicago White Sox take on Reese Olson and the Detroit Tigers at Comerica Park Friday at 6:40 PM ET.
+The Chicago White Sox, including Yasmani Grandal (batting .280 in his past 10 games, with two doubles and two walks), take on starting pitcher Sawyer Gipson-Long and the Detroit Tigers at Comerica Park, Sunday at 1:10 PM ET.

-In his last action (on September 3 against the Tigers) he went 0-for-0.
+In his previous appearance, he reached base in his only plate appearance against the Tigers.

 Yasmani Grandal Game Info & Props vs. the Tigers